sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 We found that, ***XGBoost for Classification model** gave us the best AUC score on validation set hence, it was the **best model for our stroke prediction dataset**.

 Thereafter, I used this best model to predict on testing set (unseen data) where also it performed fairly close to validation set scores.
-Finally, this best model was then saving as a Python script for further deployment as a web service.
+Finally, this best model was then saved as a Python script for further deployment as a web service.

 * **Balancing Imbalanced Classes** - As the stroke prediction dataset contained imbalanced classes I also tried to balance the dataset using SMOTE technique.
 This was used to oversample the minority class (stroke=1 i.e., those with a risk of having stroke).
 The decision tree, random forest and XGBoost models were trained on oversampled dataset and predictions made on validation set.
 AUC scores were computed on all the three models to understand what effect did balancing of data labels have on the model predictions.